 - Avoid: refined oils (canola, soybean, corn and vegetable).

 Lastly, if you’re gluten sensitive please make sure the packaging says gluten-free before purchasing.
 Additionally, if you’re sensitive to dairy you may still tolerate whey as the protein source.
 If you don’t tolerate whey, bars that have beef, egg white, pea, rice or meat as its protein source would all be good alternatives.

 Whew, that’s a lot of information, but an important topic we always get questions about.
-Consider printing this blog post for a reference the next time you’re out shopping or stop into any of our seven Nutritional Weight & Wellness locations to stock up on the bars we offer.
+Consider printing this blog post for a reference the next time you’re out shopping or take a screen shot for easy reference.

 * Maltitol and erythritol are examples of sugar alcohols